kcwiakala/jsmock/README.md

 fooMock.verify(); // Will throw Error
 ```
-Call to *verify* methods cleans up all previously setup expecations.
+Call to *verify* methods cleans up all previously setup expectations.

 ## Cleaning Mocks
 Creation of the mock over an existing object modifies its functions.
-To restore object
+To restore
-to its original state you need to explicitly call *cleanup* method.
+object to its original state you need to explicitly call *cleanup* method.
 ```javascript
 const fs = require('fs');
 const Mock = require('jsmock').Mock;